martyanov/aetcd/docs/contributing.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Anything tagged with ``bug``
-and "help wanted" is open to whoever wants to implement it.
+and ``help wanted`` is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Anything tagged with ``enhancement`` and ``help wanted`` is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-aetcd3 could always use more documentation, whether as part of the
+``aetcd3`` could always use more documentation, whether as part of the
-official aetcd3 docs, in docstrings, or even on the web in blog posts,
+official ``aetcd3`` docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback